Sources of International law mean those origins from where it attains its authority and coercive agency.

 According to the provisions of the Statute of International Court of Justice there are following sources, on the basis of which Court can decide a case:

-their relations with each other and to undertake certain duties, obligations and rights is said to be a treaty.”
-The statute declares that the Court shall have to decide any dispute between Nation States in accordance with the provisions of the treaty between them if existed.
+A treaty is an agreement that Nation states enter into to establish relations with each other and to undertake specific duties, obligations, and rights.
+The statute states that the Court must resolve any dispute between Nation States based on the provisions of the existing treaty between them.

 General Principals of Law Recognized by Civilized Nations